zeronyk/TracingPowerError/README.md

 - The error occures before any C# code from the DLL is exected!, I made a Console.WriteLine("This one is not printed on the stdout") at the entrypoint of the Method to demonstrate this

 - Dependency ZeroFromatter can be found here : https://github.com/alexinea/Alexinea.ZeroFormatter/  it is a valid nuget package.
 We are using alexineas version, since the original Zeroformatter had a Issue when running on DotnetCore 3.1 we encounterd https://github.com/neuecc/ZeroFormatter/issues/112
+- Source code is located in Skm.Holo.zip, just unzip to see.
 - While i made a whole lot of testruns, one time i encounterd a similar error on the build unfortunatly i was not able to reproduce the error or copy it.
 - Description: On build time (while the container was build) after the ```RUN nuget restore Skm.Holo.sln``` command the listing stopped at
   ```GET https://api.nuget.org/v3-flatcontainer/system.runtime/index.json